tupolov/cfp/README.md

 Factions are delivered in a modular way, enabling groups can maintain their own tailored version of CFP by simply excluding any components they don't need, or those possibly in conflict with other mods.

 ## Features
+- 78 new factions!
-- Introduces 50 factions based on CUP assets
+- Introduces 42 new factions based on CUP assets
 - Introduces 36 new factions based on common community addons (VSM, SMA, NIArms, VME etc)
-- Replaces CUP factions with factions split by theater (i.e. Arid/Desert, Woodland/Jungle, Artic/Snow etc)
+- Replaces certain CUP factions with factions split by theater (i.e. Arid/Desert, Woodland/Jungle, Artic/Snow etc)
-- Enhances CUP factions with additonal groups and loadouts (i.e. special forces)
+- Enhances 8 CUP factions with additonal groups and loadouts (i.e. special forces)
 - Standardizes faction and group configurations for the community
 - Follows best practice configuration and implementation using CBA and ACE3 standards
 - Include's Siege-A's insignias and patches content